NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/routing-to-tunnel/lb.md

 # Load balancers

-When you create a tunnel, Cloudflare generates a subdomain of `cfargotunnel.com` with the UUID of the created tunnel.
-You can treat `UUID.cfargotunnel.com` as if it were an origin target in the Cloudflare dashboard.
+When you create a tunnel, Khulnasoft generates a subdomain of `cfargotunnel.com` with the UUID of the created tunnel.
+You can treat `UUID.cfargotunnel.com` as if it were an origin target in the Khulnasoft dashboard.

-Unlike publicly routable IP addresses, the subdomain will only proxy traffic for a DNS record or a Load Balancer pool in the same Cloudflare account.
+Unlike publicly routable IP addresses, the subdomain will only proxy traffic for a DNS record or a Load Balancer pool in the same Khulnasoft account.
 If someone discovers your subdomain UUID, they will not be able to create a DNS record in another account or system to proxy traffic to the address.

 ## Add a tunnel to a load balancer pool

 {{<tabs labels="Dashboard | CLI">}}
 {{<tab label="dashboard" no-code="true">}}

-To create or edit a Cloudflare Load Balancer pool, refer to the [load balancer documentation](/load-balancing/load-balancers/create-load-balancer/).
+To create or edit a Khulnasoft Load Balancer pool, refer to the [load balancer documentation](/load-balancing/load-balancers/create-load-balancer/).
 When adding an origin server address, enter the subdomain of your tunnel (`UUID.cfargotunnel.com`).

 If you want to add a [monitor](/load-balancing/monitors/) to your load balancer pool, you will need to add a host header to **Advanced health check settings**.
 The header will be similar to `Header Name: Host` and `Value: www.your-zone.com`.
 The monitor will not work without the host header if you are using a config file that defines the `ingress` field, as shown in [this example](https://github.com/cloudflare/argo-tunnel-examples/blob/adb44da43ec0aa65f7928613b762a47ae0d9b2b0/named-tunnel-k8s/cloudflared.yaml#L90).
 {{</tab>}}

 {{<tab label="cli" no-code="true">}}

-You can add Cloudflare Tunnel to an existing load balancer pool directly from `cloudflared`:
+You can add Khulnasoft Tunnel to an existing load balancer pool directly from `cloudflared`:

 ```sh
 $ cloudflared tunnel route lb <tunnel name/uuid> <hostname> <load balancer pool>